skip to main content

 one on one male student banner

 University Health Services strives to provide the greatest benefit to the most students in the shortest amount of time.
-Throughout our history at University Health Services we have wrestled with what it means both philosophically and practically to be a short-term agency.
+Throughout our history at University Health Services, we have wrestled with what it means both philosophically and practically to be a short-term agency.
 This struggle is born out of our belief that flexibility, creativity and a respect for the therapist's clinical judgment are key elements in creating a healthy therapeutic alliance and helping clients move forward.
-In our desire to foster growth and respect in clinical judgment and to encourage clinicians to think "outside of the box."
+Our desire is to foster growth and respect in clinical judgment and to encourage clinicians to think "outside of the box."

 Each intern is required to co-lead with a senior staff member at least one therapy group during the fall semester.
-During the spring interns have the option to co-lead another group of their choice with a senior staff member or another intern (under the supervision of a senior staff member).
-Although individual counseling at CAPS is offered through a brief therapy model, group counseling can be longer term in nature.
+During the spring, interns have the option to co-lead another group of their choice with a senior staff member or another intern (under the supervision of a senior staff member).
+Although individual counseling at University Health Services is offered through a brief therapy model, group counseling can be longer term in nature.

 Expressed needs of University Health Services clients determine the number and content of groups.
-Sometimes, in order to meet a newly defined need or to deal with client press, new groups are formed during the course of the semester.
-Types of groups that are offered include general process groups, structured groups, and groups with a particular theme.
+Sometimes, in order to meet a newly defined need or to address client interest, new groups are formed during the course of the semester.
+Types of groups that are offered include general process groups, structured groups and groups with a particular theme.

 Training in crisis intervention occurs in the initial orientation of interns and throughout the year as each intern works closely with administrators and our crisis team in the delivery of crisis services.

-Interns may have the opportunity to provide supervision to practicum students during the spring semester.
+Interns may have the opportunity to provide supervision to practicum students during the fall and spring semesters.
+When practicum student numbers allow, we work to have our interns supervise both fall and spring semesters to facilitate a strong level of experience working in the role of supervisor.
 Practicum students most often come from the doctoral counseling psychology program at Texas A&M, although relationships with the Texas A&M clinical psychology program and counseling-related programs at other nearby universities have also been established.
-The availability of this opportunity varies based on the current size of our practicum program.